Meet the team

 I trained at Politecnico di Milano and conducted my postdoctoral research at UCL in London.
 I was recently awarded an ERC Consolidator Grant to develop an innovative tissue-engineering-based therapy for spina bifida.

-My expertise lies in the design, characterization, and processing of soft biomaterials with a focus on developing complex in vitro models.
-My research is primarily focused on the biofabrication of bioinstructive hydrogel-based matrices, employed as substrates to grow both eukaryotic and prokaryotic cells.
-In the Pellegata Lab, my research focuses on the development of bioinstructive bioinks, able to guide stem cell differentiation.
+My research is primarily focused on the biofabrication of bioactive hydrogel-based matrices, employed as substrates to grow both eukaryotic and prokaryotic cells.
+In our team, my research focuses on the development of bioinstructive bioinks, able to guide and sustain stem cell differentiation.

 When I am not doing this, you are likely to find me in the middle of a river, casting flies, trying to fool some trout.